Sudhir-Dharan/Mutual-Funds-Analyser/README.md

 This project is released under the MIT License.

 ## Disclaimer
-*This tool was created for educational purposes only and should not be considered as financial recommendations or advice.*
+*This tool was created for educational purposes only and should not be considered for financial recommendation or advice.*